Mulperi/angular-handbook/README.md

 # Folder structure

 -   Divide components to **Container components** and **Presentational components**
--   Container-components take care of the logic of a view
+-   Container components take care of the logic of a view
 -   Presentational components take care of how a view looks
 -   Makes it easier to maintain code and find a specific application logic